andymac-2/haskell-docs/docs/book/start.md

     | otherwise =  ""
 ```

 When we get to the line that says `otherwise`, it implies that `c` is greater than `stopTemp`.
-A table that goes from `110` to `100` doesn't really make much sense, so if we wanted to produce such a table, it would be empty.
-The `""` is just an empty `String`.
-We have made our problem small enough what we can give a "straight answer", a concrete result that does not depend on a smaller table (since there is no smaller table than no table at all!).
+A table that goes from `110` to `100` for example doesn't make much sense, therefore, the function must return a value that means *nothing*, since the table doesn't exist.
+The `""` is just an empty `String` that will show up as literally nothing when printed to the screen.
+We have made our problem small enough so we can give a "straight answer", a concrete result that does not depend on a smaller table (since there is no smaller table than no table at all!).
+We call these kinds of basic results the *base cases*.
+Any other results that depend on solving smaller problems are called *recursive cases*.

+#### Exercises

+1. Modify the program above to add headings for celsius and fahrenheit.
+1. Modify the program to create a celsius to fahrenheit converter.

 ## Functions